-LifeVantage Corporation is a company focused on biohacking the aging code through nutrigenomics, the study of how nutrition and naturally occurring compounds affect our genes to support good health.
-The Company is dedicated to helping people achieve their health, wellness and financial goals.
-The Company provides quality, scientifically-validated products to customers and distributors and a financially rewarding direct sales opportunity to independent distributors.
-The Company sells its products in the United States, Mexico, Japan, Australia, Hong Kong, Canada, Thailand, the United Kingdom, the Netherlands, Germany, Taiwan, Austria, Spain, Ireland, Belgium and New Zealand.
-The Company also sells its products in a number of countries to customers for personal consumption only.
-In addition, the Company sells its products in China through an e-commerce business model.
+LifeVantage Corporation is a company focused on biohacking the aging code through nutrigenomics, the study of how nutrition and naturally occurring compounds affect human genes to support good health.
+LifeVantage is dedicated to helping people achieve their health, wellness and financial goals.
+The Company provides quality, scientifically-validated products and a financially rewarding direct sales opportunity to customers and independent distributors.
+The Company sells its products in the United States, Mexico, Japan, Australia, Hong Kong, Canada, Thailand, the United Kingdom, the Netherlands, Germany, Taiwan, Austria, Spain, Ireland, Belgium, New Zealand and Singapore.
+In addition, the Company sells its products in a number of countries to customers for personal consumption only and in China through an e-commerce business model.

-The Company engages in the identification, research, development and distribution of advanced nutraceutical dietary supplements and skin and hair care products, including Protandim®, its line of scientifically-validated dietary supplements, LifeVantage® Omega+ and ProBio dietary supplements, TrueScience®, its line of skin and hair care products, Petandim® for Dogs, its companion pet supplement formulated to combat oxidative stress in dogs, $Axio^{\otimes}$ Smart Energy Drink mixes, and $PhysIQ^{\text{TM}}$ , its Smart Weight Management System.
+The Company engages in the identification, research, development and distribution of advanced nutrigenomic activators, dietary supplements, nootropics, pre- and pro-biotics, weight management, and skin and hair care products.
+The Company's line of scientifically-validated dietary supplements includes its flagship Protandim® family of products, LifeVantage® Omega+ and ProBio dietary supplements, TrueScience® skin and hair care products, Petandim® for Dogs, its companion pet supplement formulated to combat oxidative stress in dogs, Axio®, its nootropic energy drink mixes, and its PhysIQTM smart weight management system.

 The condensed consolidated financial statements included herein have been prepared by the Company's management, without audit, pursuant to the rules and regulations of the SEC.
-In the opinion of the Company's management, these interim financial statements include all adjustments that are considered necessary for a fair presentation of its financial position as of March 31, 2020, and the results of operations for the three and nine months ended March 31, 2020 and 2019, and the cash flows for the nine months ended March 31, 2020 and 2019.
+In the opinion of the Company's management, these interim financial statements include all adjustments that are considered necessary for a fair presentation of its financial position as of September 30, 2020, and the results of operations for the three months ended September 30, 2020 and 2019, and the cash flows for the three months ended September 30, 2020 and 2019.
 Interim results are not necessarily indicative of results for a full year or for any future period.
 Certain amounts in the prior year financial statements have been reclassified for comparative purposes in order to conform with current year presentation.

-The condensed consolidated financial statements and notes included herein are presented as required by Form 10-Q, and do not contain certain information included in the Company's audited financial statements and notes for the fiscal year ended June 30, 2019, pursuant to the rules and regulations of the SEC.
-For further information, refer to the financial statements and notes thereto as of and for the year ended June 30, 2019, and included in the annual report on Form 10-K on file with the SEC.
+The condensed consolidated financial statements and notes included herein are presented as required by Form 10-Q, and do not contain certain information included in the Company's audited financial statements and notes for the fiscal year ended June 30, 2020, pursuant to the rules and regulations of the SEC.
+For further information, refer to the financial statements and notes thereto as of and for the year ended June 30, 2020, and included in the annual report on Form 10-K on file with the SEC.